 Generally speaking, the heater needs to be installed under a bed or in a cupboard where it is out of the way, but has a clear space underneath it (no water tanks, chassis rails etc.) as the mounting plate will need to extend through the floor.
 Heaters don’t need return air ducting, so space on the inlet side is not as important as the outlet side, where you will need to install at least a bit of ducting.
 If the heater is in a storage area, we suggest using a heater cover to protect it from damage.

 Another thing to consider when installing is the need to have the outlet in a place where it can blow hot air down the length of the interior.
 This is to minimise ducting and increase heater efficiency.
 We always suggest putting the controller where you can reach it from your bed, so you can turn the heater on in the morning when it’s cold.
-The fuel pump should be installed away from the bed under the kitchen or bathroom to minimise noise.
-Our kits include a fuel pump silent mount kit, but the pump, located under the chassis, can still make a slight clicking sound during operation.
-All of our heaters ship with a comprehensive set of installation instructions that include advice on all important considerations.
+For Belief heaters the fuel pump should be installed away from the bed under the kitchen or bathroom to minimise noise.
+Our Belief kits include a fuel pump silent mount kit, but the pump, located under the chassis, can still make a slight clicking sound during operation.
+Eberspacher heaters have silent fuel pumps All of our heaters ship with a comprehensive set of installation instructions that include advice on all important considerations.
 If you need additional help, just get in touch.
 We are always happy to help.